mgcaret/of816/README.md

 Forth implementation heavily inspired by
 [Open Firmware (IEEE 1275-1994)](https://www.openfirmware.info/Welcome_to_OpenBIOS).

-Note that OF816 is *not* an Open Firmware implmentation (yet), but it has the potential (and groundwork has been done) for it to become one.
+Note that OF816 is *not* an Open Firmware implementation (yet), but it has the potential (and groundwork has been done) for it to become one.

 ## Features